OpenArena: Gameplay

-OpenArenas gameplay mirrors that of Quake III Arena with some quality of life improvements, such as awarding a character points for pushing another character to their death.
+OpenArena gameplay mirrors that of Quake III Arena with some quality of life improvements, such as awarding a character points for pushing another character to their death.
 The game can be played online (against other human players) or offline (against computer-controlled characters known as bots).
 "Singleplayer" mode allows players to play a predefined series of deathmatches, unlocking a new "tier" of four maps after completing the previous one, or to create custom matches in any game type through the "skirmish" mode.